 By Eric Kinaitis

 American generosity is not limited to our geographic borders.
-Nearly $16 billion dollars was given to international efforts.
-At American Endowment Foundation (AEF) in 2016, donors gave nearly $7 million in grants to qualified US charities that have field-based initiatives in foreign countries.
+Nearly $22 billion dollars was given to international efforts, much of that in grants to qualified US charities that have field-based initiatives in foreign countries.

 The term “qualified US charities” is an important term to keep in mind.
 For example, if people chose to donate toward providing disaster relief for a country affected by a natural calamity (earthquake, hurricane, etc.), they are likely providing their dollars to a US-based charity who is engaging in specific relief efforts in that country.
 Donating charitable dollars directly to an organization based in that foreign country can be problematic.

 However, solutions do exist.
-Through partnerships with other organizations, such as CAF America and GlobalGiving, donors at AEF who desire to make direct donations to a foreign charity have a path available to them.
+Through partnerships with other organizations, such as CAF America and GlobalGiving, donors at American Endowment Foundation (AEF) who desire to make direct donations to a foreign charity have a path available to them.

 In general, that path looks something like this: